sugnaigiul/ECS-game/README.md

 - Mission briefing screen
 - Game over system with restart capability

+## How to install

+You can either download the V1 release and launch the executable file (.exe) or clone the repository and run the game with `python main.py`.

 ## How to play

 - Use arrow keys to control the helicopter